pyepics/epicsapps/doc/pvlogger.rst

     - SampleStage

-Here, `datadir` gives the path to the main working directory, say for the whole experiment, and `folder` give the name of the folder in that working directory to put the data collected.
+Here, `datadir` gives the path to the main working directory, say for the whole experiment.
+A folder named `pvlog` will be created in this data directory to hold all the data collected by PVLogger.
 In this case, a folder named '/server/data/beamlineX/2025/userABC/pvlog` will be created and used for data collection.

 The `end_datetime` value gives the date and time for data collection to stop.